 In terms of eligible date ranges for wage claims through ERC, these are dictated by the CARES Act, Consolidated Appropriations Act, the American Rescue Plan Act and other pieces of federal legislation.
 In general, eligibility dates range between March 13, 2020 to September 30, 2021 with a special window applying to Recovery Startup Businesses (July 1, 2021 to December 31, 2021).

-For businesses who meet any of the three criteria listed above, there are only a few potential causes for disqualification from ERC eligibility.
+For businesses who meet any of the three criteria listed above, there are causes for disqualification from ERC eligibility.
 If your business took a small business interruption loan under the Paycheck Protection Program (PPP), you are ineligible for ERC claims.
 However, other types of PPP loans do not necessarily disqualify you.
 Additionally, state and local government employers, as well as self-employed individuals without any employees are disqualified from receiving ERTC credit.

 If your business is disqualified for any of the above reasons, remember that you could still qualify for other COVID-related tax credits, such as the Emergency Sick and Family Leave Tax Credit.
 This applies if any of your employees left work to care for themselves or loved ones due to COVID or if you paid employee sick leave wages between April 1, 2020 and September 30, 2021.